nachocaru/xaprb.com/content/blog/2007-06-13-archive-strategies-for-oltp-servers-part-1.md

 ---
 title: Archive strategies for OLTP servers, Part 1
-author: Baron Schwartz
-excerpt: "<p>In May 2005, I wrote a widely-referenced article about how to efficiently archive and/or purge data from online transaction processing (OLTP) database servers.
-That article focused on how to write efficient archiving SQL.
-In this article I'll discuss archiving strategy, not tactics.
-OLTP servers tend to have complex schemas, which makes it important and sometimes difficult to design a good archiving strategy.</p>"
-layout: post
 permalink: /2007/06/13/archive-strategies-for-oltp-servers-part-1/
 description:
   - Examines motivations and requirements for designing archiving strategies